By Elaine Thompson

 “My doctor looked at my chart and said, ‘I’m 90 percent sure that you have celiac disease,'” recalled Mr. Peterson.
 An internal biopsy of his small intestines confirmed the diagnosis.
 When he stopped eating foods with gluten, he gained 30 pounds in six months and his energy increased.

 “I’ve been diagnosed with this for almost 30 years,” said the 62-year-old Worcester native, who resides in Mendon and serves on the Blackstone Valley Regional School Committee.
 “Quite frankly, I was one of the lucky ones that was diagnosed and it was a little bit by accident and a little bit good luck.”

-Celiac disease — also known as celiac sprue, gluten-sensitive enteropathy and notropical sprue — is a genetic autoimmune digestive disease that prevents people from being able to tolerate gluten, a protein found in wheat, barley and rye.
-Gluten is also found in some medicines and vitamins, and other products such as stamp and envelop adhesive.
+Celiac disease — also known as celiac sprue, gluten-sensitive enteropathy, and non-tropical sprue — is a genetic autoimmune digestive disease that prevents people from being able to tolerate gluten, a protein found in wheat, barley, and rye.
+Gluten is also found in some medicines and vitamins, and other products such as stamp and envelope adhesive.

 When someone with the disease eats a product with gluten, the small intestines are damaged and the ability to absorb nutrients is affected.

 Since the cause of the disorder is still a mystery, there is no cure.
 The only treatment is a lifetime of eating non-gluten foods, which can be very expensive.
 For instance, Mr. Peterson said, a loaf of non-gluten bread is 40 percent smaller than a regular loaf and costs three to four times more.

 State Sen. Richard T. Moore, D-Uxbridge, recently filed a bill that would give diagnosed celiac sufferers up to a $5,000 state income tax deduction for the cost of gluten-free food that is in excess of the cost of food containing gluten.